 Make sure to stop and fill up your fuel tank before you start the drive South.
 There are very few gas stations along the road and many close for the season.
 Additionally, the ones that are open are very inconsistent with their hours.
 Once we began our drive along HWY 37 we knew that we had made the right choice by not taking the Alaska Highway back.
 While it was a bit snowy, the drive was amazing!

 Depending on the section of the road it varied from completely clear to a bit of snow pack.
 There were quite a few elevation changes and it was cool to go from heavily forested areas that suddenly changed into valleys with picturesque lakes.

-Our first stop in the Wester Rockies was in the town of Dease Lake, BC.
+Our first stop in the Western Rockies was in the town of Dease Lake, BC.
+There weren’t too many accommodation options but the Northway Motor Inn was pet friendly and clean.
 There wasn’t much to do, but we did find a pub (I’m not sure if it even had a name) that served some great food and a local beer from Yukon Brewing.
 That’s all it took to keep us happy

 The following morning we set back out on the third leg of our journey from Dease Lake to Smithers, BC.
 We had about a 6 hour trip ahead of us, as that’s about all the daylight we had, and didn’t want to be on the road at night in such a rural area.
 This once again took us along may rivers and through quite a bit of elevation and temperature changes.
 We went from winter conditions to fall like areas and then back to heavy winter within a few hours!

 We started off with winter conditions like these,

 then it became Winter all over again, when a snowstorm hit near one of the peaks!